 For those who use oil heat and in other situations where gas is not practical, the most popular option is to use an electric water heater.
 While standard storage tank electric water heaters are cheaper up front than gas water heaters, their energy consumption is much higher.
 These types of electric water heaters use an age-old technology: They pass electricity through heating elements that in turn heat the water.

-Efficiency is, of course, the big issue with conventional storage tank electric water heaters, but the Whirlpool E40R6-45's ER of .95 means that it complies with the latest NACEA efficiency standards.
+Efficiency is, of course, the big issue with conventional storage tank electric water heaters, but the Rheem XE40M06ST45U1's ER of .95 means that it complies with the latest NACEA efficiency standards.
 Up front cost is this electric water heater's biggest virtue as it's otherwise devoid of bells and whistles.
 The warranty is for six years, with one year for in-home labor.